philippabele/nursing-home-volunteer/README.md

 ## Setup with docker

-The backend does not yet work with docker!

 ### Step 1: Set database credentials

 - Copy `.env.template` file, rename it to `.env` and change the database credentials to whatever to like, e.g.: